asha23/arlo-timber-framework/README.md

 The wp folder is the base WordPress installation - You should not change anything in here.

+### Arlo?
+What?

 Arlo is the name of my 10 month old son.
+So this is dedicated to him, the little monster.